regulatorystudies/regulation-digest/README.md

 ## Usage

 After running the program, a window with a text field will open on your computer.
 It may take several seconds to appear.
 Initially, the dialog box will read:
-> `Use input file? [yes/no]:`
+> `Use input file containing document numbers or urls? [yes/no]:`

 Decide whether you want to use an input file to supply document numbers to the program, or whether you want to retrieve documents within a date range.
+The program searches the input file for either a column named "document_number" (which contains the document numbers of Federal Register documents) or a column named "html_url" (which contains the url link to the Federal Register document).

 If you want to use the input file, ensure it is in the `input/` sub-folder, then type `yes` or `y`.
 If not, type `no` or `n`.
 If an invalid response is received, the program will ask again.

 If you are using a date range, the dialog box will read:
 > `Input start date [yyyy-mm-dd]:`